 How much money do you need for a DIS Summer Session?

 Lifestyles differ while living abroad.
-For personal expenses per week, past students at DIS Copenhagen have reported using approximately $25 and students at DIS Stockholm have reported using approximately $30.
-This only refers to groceries.
+For expenses per week, past students have reported using approximately $100-$150 for meals and $100-150 for personal expenses.

 ATM/Debit Cards Abroad